hlfshell/brain-corp-coding-sample/README.md

 # Passwd as a service

 The challenge given from Brain Corp is to create a `passwd` HTTP REST microservice.
 While you would never run this in real life due to securtiy concerns, it makes sense - pick a commonly available function with repeatable output and wrap it in an API for a code sample.
+The actual challenge as given is here in the repos under `challenge.pdf`.

 # Installing
 After cloning down the repos with `git clone git@github.com:hlfshell/passwd-as-a-service.git` - do an `npm install` in the directory.
 There is already a pre-built version ready to go, but you can run `npm run build` if you wish to re-build.